javadbat/jb-date-input/README.md

 - good typing experience for desktop user

+- it use your page font by default.

 - have 3 value type so you can get inputed value in gregorian, jalali or timestamp base on your project need

 - customizable value format so you can get your value in standard iso format or custom format like `1400/12/08` or `1400_12_08`

+- support `esm` import build for modern `ECMA Script` nodejs app.

 Demo & Sample in codepen: <https://codepen.io/javadbat/pen/qBRyYKY>